 - The taxi business as we know it will disappear.
 Taxis will be replaced by car-sharing services.

 - A very different interior car design will be required.
 Comfort will be the only important feature; sports cars will die out.

-- Comfort-oriented car technologies that are not yet attractive will spread widely, such as: tilt technology (elegantly drive around curves, today regarded as dangerous because the driver doesn’t feel centrifugal force and tends to go to faster around curves); active “ideal” no-bump suspension systems (today’s drivers like to “feel the road” because it helps them drive more safely); “all-private” glass on all sides of the car; etc.
+- Comfort-oriented car technologies that are not yet attractive will spread widely, such as tilt technology (elegantly drive around curves, today regarded as dangerous because the driver doesn’t feel the centrifugal force and tends to go to faster around curves); active “ideal” no-bump suspension systems (today’s drivers like to “feel the road” because it helps them drive more safely); “all-private” glass on all sides of the car; etc.